T1taniumF0rge-Industries-Inc/Software/Programs.md

 11 -> [SMS Advanced (security management system - advanced edition.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/security%20management%20system%20-%20advanced%20edition.py) The SMS but with more robust error handling, more power-user UI and has proper Fernet (high-grade) encryption!
 The SMS for 2025 needs.

+12 -> [iPCMD Extended (iPCMD - Extended Edition.py):](https://github.com/GamerSoft24/Software/blob/Main/PySoft/Utilities/iPCMD%20-%20Extended%20Edition.py) some cool new features such as slightly better error handling, as well as a new prompt system compatible with the old prompt system.
+Mostly cosmetic but up to you!

 ### [Large Projects:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/)

 1 -> [SQLite Password Manager:](https://github.com/GamerSoft24/Software/tree/Main/PySoft/Large%20Projects/SQLite%20Password%20Manager) A simple password manager that uses SQLite 3 to store passwords, while also supporting Fernet encryptions.
 Read the README for more info...